olwend/chitter-challenge/README.md

 Notes on technologies used
 ---------------------------

-* The app is written using tests capybaa /rspec tests as in 'red-green-refactor'
+* The app is written using tests capybara /rspec tests as in 'red-green-refactor'
 * The app is built using Sinatra modular framework
 * Ruby classes link via DataMapper to a postgres database